 Following the overwhelming success of the one-day boycott, Montgomery’s Black citizens decided to continue the campaign, establishing the Montgomery Improvement Association (MIA) to organize the effort and electing Dr. Martin Luther King Jr. as the MIA’s president.

 The Montgomery Bus Boycott began is one of the most powerful stories of organizing and social change in U.S. history.
-Yet many people still associate it with an isolated act by Rosa Parks, without the context of Parks’ own life of activism, the decades of protests of Jim Crow on public transportation across the country, nor the role of the Women’s Political Council of Montgomery.
+Yet many people still associate it with an isolated act by Rosa Parks, without the context of Parks’ own life of activism, the decades of protests of Jim Crow on public transportation across the country (including Claudette Colvin and others earlier that same year), nor the role of the Women’s Political Council of Montgomery.

 Out of Montgomery’s 50,000 African American residents, 30,000-40,000 participated in the boycott.
 For 381 days, they walked or bicycled or car-pooled, depriving the bus company of a substantial portion of its revenue.